Are Gifted Products Taxable for Canadian Creators and Influencers?

 Frequently asked questions

-Is every PR package taxable?
+Is every PR package taxable in Canada?

 What if the brand never told me the value?